Introduction to the resources on the page that also serves as a lead-in to the highlighted article listed below:

 Finding and Preparing for Interviews

-DDSEP is gastroenterologists go-to self-education resource.
-It helps physicians stay current on the latest advances in the fields of gastroenterology, hepatology and nutrition, and prepare for the ABIM GI Board certification examinations.
-AGA trainee members receive a significant discount
+Stay current on the latest advances in the field and prepare for the ABIM GI Board certification exams — AGA trainee members receive a significant discount.

-Case-based presentations on the origins and pathogenesis of disorders affecting the human GI tract.
-An instructional, interactive format allows for self-assessment of knowledge as your progress through training.
-Free
+Case-based presentations on the origins and pathogenesis of disorders affecting the human GI tract — free for AGA trainee members.